treeverse/airbyte/docs/understanding-airbyte/connections/README.md

 A connection is a configuration for syncing data between a source and a destination.
 To setup a connection, a user must configure things such as:

 * Sync schedule: when to trigger a sync of the data.
-* Namespace and stream names in the destination: where the data will end up being written.
+* Destination [Namespace](../namespaces.md) and stream names: where the data will end up being written.
 * A catalog selection: which [streams and fields](../catalog.md) to replicate from the source.
 * Sync mode: how each stream should be replicated (read & write behaviors).